230 Pioneer St.

 Ridgefield celebrates each Fourth of July with an old fashioned parade, games, and a salmon bake.
 Come on down and join the fun!
 For more information contact Sandy Schill at (360) 887-0329 or email@example.com or you can also visit the website.

 Cruise-In and BBQ

 In late July, classic cars cruise in and are available for viewing along the streets of downtown Ridgefield.
 Participants and spectators can enjoy refreshments and BBQ from local vendors.

 National Night Out

-The Port of Ridgefield sponsors an annual Commissioners' Picnic at the Ridgefield boat launch in late summer.
-The event provides food, free entertainment, games for the kids, and an opportunity to meet the Port Commissioners, and learn about Port projects.
+The Port of Ridgefield sponsors an annual Ice Cream Social at Overlook Park in late summer.
+The event provides root beer floats, raffle prizes, socializing fun, and an opportunity to meet the Port Commissioners, and learn about Port projects.
 For more information, visit this website.

 Ridgefield Heritage Celebration